chung22t/CS-330-Assignment-5-Client/README.md

 Mar.
 23
--included information about the game -server will ask client (player) for category and what difficulty -client messages for category & difficulty received by server

-next step is to continue this process for the other categories and begin writing the questions of the game. */
+-included information about the game -server will ask client (player) for category and what difficulty -client messages for category & difficulty received by server next step is to continue this process for the other categories and begin writing the questions of the game. */

+Mar.
+30
+-server begins asking questions for client
+-client begins responding to questions
+-current challenge is trying to get the server and client to keep continuing to play the game or exit if the client requests to.

 /* The following is the code for the client */